nivdoron1/cortex/README.md

 > ⚠️ **Note:** Re-run this script whenever you make changes to `swagger.yaml` to keep the frontend types in sync.

----

-Let me know if you want me to also create a `.env.example` or update the `.gitignore` to avoid tracking generated files.

 ## ✨ Features